 The second time this happened, it was about a girl.
 I was 18 and she was 17, and it just clicked.
-That giddiness of adolescent enamorment and excitement eventually turned into love, and with that shared love we are now raising a daughter.
+That giddiness of adolescent enamorment and excitement eventually turned into love, and with that shared love my wife and I are now raising a daughter.

 Doing this right is the most important mission in my life, and by far the hardest.

 But I’m here to talk about the first time this happened.
 I was 11 and girls were several years away from becoming a preoccupation.